 WHERE?
 Community clubs; special interest projects and programs; camp experiences; distance learning.

-Youth in Tehama County
+4-H in Tehama County

 Youth increase their confidence, learn to make decisions, learn to work as a team, and realize that they can make a difference in their community, which is why the Tehama County 4-H Outstanding Service Award was introduced in 2015.
 Our first ever award goes to Makaylie Cook of Westside 4-H Club for her dedication to the community.